harryleesan/kubernetes-workshop/README.md

 1. Execute the provided script to enrol as a **service account**.

-2. Run `kubectl cluster-info` to check that you can access the cluster.
+2. Run `kubectl get all --namespace your_namespace` to check that you can access the cluster.

 ## 1.2 Accessing the dashboard.